Sinfonietta (Janáček): Structure

 Sinfonietta is typical of Janáček's tight construction in that the material of each movement derives from the opening motif.
 It features several variants based on Janáček's original fanfare.

 The piece is in five movements, all of which have descriptive subtitles:

 The first movement is scored only for brass and percussion.
-The second movement begins with a rapid ostinato from the wind but later has a more lyrical episode.
+The second movement begins with a rapid ostinato from the winds but later has a more lyrical episode.
 The third begins quietly in the strings but is interrupted by a stern figure in the trombones, leading to another fast dance-like passage.
 In the fourth movement, Janáček celebrates the newly liberated Czechoslovakia with a joyous trumpet fanfare.
 The finale begins in the key of E♭ minor with a calm retrograde version of the opening melody.
 However, this quickly moves into a triumphant finale, the return of the opening fanfare decorated with swirling figures in the strings and wind.